ibm-cloud-docs/cis/glb-origin-pools.md

 # Setting up origin pools
 {: #glb-features-pools}

-An origin pool is a group of origin servers that traffic is intelligently routed to when attached to a global load balancer.
+An origin pool is a group of origin servers that receive traffic from a global load balancer.
+Origins can be identified by IP address or hostname, and pools can be associated with a specific region or made available globally.
 {: shortdesc}

-The minimum number of available origin servers for the pool to be marked healthy is configurable by the user along with which specific health check to use.
-The origin pool can be associated with a specific region or it can be made available to all regions.
+You can configure the minimum number of healthy origins that must be available for a pool to be considered healthy, as well as the health check used to monitor the pool.

-A {{site.data.keyword.cis_short_notm}} load balancer pool represents a group of origin servers, each identified by their IP address or hostname.
-You can configure multiple pools, as well as failover priority (Pool A > Pool B > Pool C).
-If you're familiar with DNS terminology, think of a pool as a "record set", except that only addresses that are considered healthy are returned.
-You can attach health checks to individual pools to tailor monitoring for collections of origin servers.
+If you're familiar with DNS terminology, think of a pool as a record set, except that only healthy origins are returned.
+You can configure multiple pools and define their failover priority.

 * When adding origin servers to a pool, you can identify the origin by hostname or IP address.
 * The order of pools in the load balancer determines the standard failover priority.
 When the number of healthy origins in a pool drops below the configured threshold, the load balancer routes traffic to the next available pool.
 * By default, pools are ordered by date created.
-You can reorder them from the global load balancer dashboard and via {{site.data.keyword.cis_short_notm}} API (use the Update Pools command to set a new `origins` array).
+You can reorder them from the global load balancer dashboard and by using {{site.data.keyword.cis_short_notm}} API (use the Update Pools command to set a new `origins` array).
 * Dynamic steering uses Round Trip Time (RTT) profiles to determine pool priority.
 If there is no RTT data for a pool in a region or colocation center, the load balancer uses pool order to determine failover priority.
 * Geo steering directs traffic to pools based on the client’s region or point of presence.
 If there is no geo steering configuration for a region or pool, the load balancer uses pool order to determine failover priority.

 ## Distribution of traffic within a pool
 {: #distribution-of-traffic-within-a-pool}

-By default, all traffic is distributed evenly among the origins in the pool using round-robin protocol.
+By default, traffic is distributed evenly among the origins in the pool using a round-robin algorithm.
 This is also true for non-proxied global load balancers.

 The origins can be configured with weights, and for proxied global load balancers, the weights determine how much traffic each origin server receives relative to other origins in the pool.
-Weights are configured as numbers between 0 and 1, and specify what fraction of traffic goes to the origin.
+Weights are configured as decimal values between 0 and 1, and specify what fraction of traffic goes to the origin.

 For each origin: